Does hi-fi gear really need to be serviced?

 Design Life

-This maintenance is what was thought would be needed over the projected design life of the equipment though.
+Manufacturer-specified maintenance information is typically found in the service documentation for a piece of equipment.
+Here’s the problem with that, though: This maintenance is what was thought would be needed over the projected design life of the equipment.
 When this equipment was designed and built, nobody imagined that it would still be working, let alone cherished and sought after, 30, 40, or even 50 years later.
-Incredible when you think about it and this certainly doesn’t apply to anything you buy new now.

 Magic Smoke

 Owners of hi-fi equipment are often unaware of maintenance requirements or that components degrade over time.
-Eventually, mechanical parts seize or fail and the ‘magic smoke’ is released from electronic components, leaving hi-fi equipment no longer functional. *
+Eventually, mechanical parts seize or fail, and the ‘magic smoke’ is released from electronic components, leaving hi-fi equipment no longer functional. *

 I’ve written more about how and why electronic equipment needs periodic maintenance here and here.
 Periodic maintenance reduces the likelihood and potential severity of equipment failure and dramatically improves its performance.
 Whatever you do, just have the work done by someone competent.
 Your equipment will eventually fail if you don’t maintain it.